-In addition, throughout this prospectus the number of shares of common stock to be outstanding after this offering reflects the conversion of the 8,000,000 outstanding shares of our Series A convertible preferred stock and accumulated dividends upon completion of this offering into 4,185,865 shares of common stock.
+In addition, throughout this prospectus the number of shares of common stock to be outstanding after this offering reflects the conversion of the 8,000,000 outstanding shares of our Series A convertible preferred stock and accumulated dividends upon completion of this offering into 6,278,797 shares of common stock.
 Each share of our Series A convertible preferred stock is convertible into a number of shares of our common stock determined by dividing (1) the Series A per share purchase price of \$5.00 plus an accumulated dividend of 8% per year (which is calculated in arrears on the last day of each fiscal quarter with respect to the prior quarterly period but without prorating for any partially completed fiscal quarter) by (2) a conversion price equal to the lesser of (a) \$20.00 or (b) 66.6667% of the initial public offering price per share.
 For purposes of calculating the number of shares of common stock into which the Series A convertible preferred stock will be convertible upon completion of the offering, we have assumed:

-- the closing of this offering occurs on February 9, 2007, which would result in accumulated dividends of approximately \$0.2323 per share of Series A convertible preferred stock and aggregate accumulated dividends of \$1,858,667 on all outstanding shares of Series A convertible preferred stock; and - an initial public offering price of \$15.00 per share, the mid-point of the range set forth on the cover page of this prospectus.
+- the closing of this offering occurs on February 12, 2007, which would result in accumulated dividends of approximately \$0.2323 per share of Series A convertible preferred stock and aggregate accumulated dividends of \$1,858,667 on all outstanding shares of Series A convertible preferred stock; and - an initial public offering price of \$10.00 per share.

-If the actual initial public offering price is not equal to the assumed initial public offering price of \$15.00 per share, the number of shares of common stock into which the Series A convertible preferred stock will convert upon completion of this offering will differ from that set forth above.
-A \$1.00 decrease in the assumed initial public offering price of \$15.00 per share would increase the number of shares of common stock issuable upon the conversion of our Series A convertible preferred stock by an aggregate of 298,990 shares.
-A \$1.00 increase in the assumed initial public offering price of \$15.00 per share would decrease the number of shares of common stock issuable upon the conversion of our Series A convertible preferred stock by an aggregate of 261,617 shares.
-If the initial public offering price is \$30.00 or above, the Series A convertible preferred stock will convert upon completion of this offering into 2,092,933 shares of common stock.
+If the actual initial public offering price is not equal to the assumed initial public offering price of \$10.00 per share, the number of shares of common stock into which the Series A convertible preferred stock will convert upon completion of this offering will differ from that set forth above.
+A \$1.00 decrease in the assumed initial public offering price of \$10.00 per share would increase the number of shares of common stock issuable upon the conversion of our Series A convertible preferred stock by an aggregate of 697,644 shares.
+A \$1.00 increase in the assumed initial public offering price of \$10.00 per share would decrease the number of shares of common stock issuable upon the conversion of our Series A convertible preferred stock by an aggregate of 570,800 shares.
 Following the completion of this offering, this information will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.